SteveLauC/The-Linux-Programming-Interface/exercise/Ch19/19-1/README.md

 #### Answer

-In my implementation, we monitor only one file.
+In my C implementation, we monitor only one file.
+In the Rust implementation, monitoring multiple files is allowed, though one should be careful not to make paths overlap (e.g., "/home" and "/home/steve").

 #### Verify